Fenchel-Young Variational Learning: FENCHEL-YOUNG VARIATIONAL INFERENCE

-Alternating minimization w.r.t. $q$ and $(\theta, \eta)$ yields an EM-style algorithm: the E-step computes the posteriors of the latent variables; as in standard EM, each $q_i$ can be obtained independently of the others.
-The M-step updates the estimates of $\theta$ and $\eta$.
+Alternating minimization w.r.t. $q$ and $(\theta, \eta)$ yields an EM-style algorithm: In the E-step we compute the posteriors of the latent variables; as in standard EM, each $q_i$ can be obtained independently of the others.
+In the M-step we update the estimates of $\theta$ and $\eta$.

 \paragraph{E-step:} Given the current $\hat\theta$ and $\hat\eta$, update $\hat{q}_i$ by minimizing \eqref{eq:joint_minimization},